Importance and Mission

 Business Ethics

 PTTEP realizes the significance of Good Corporate Governance (CG).
 The Board of Directors and executives are required to take the lead and be role models.
 They must provide suggestions, communicate and promote the knowledge and understanding about CG and PTTEP’s Business Ethics among employees and other related organizations.
+All Employees are required to comply with the principle in their daily operations.
+PTTEP also encourages those of its joint ventures, along with suppliers and agents who acts on behalf of PTTEP, to uphold the Good Corporate Governance and Business Ethics of PTTEP Group as appropriate.

 Find further information regarding PTTEP's CG practices involving, for example, Company's By-Laws, Good Corporate Governance and Business Ethics of PTTEP Group, Board of Directors, Reporting and Whistleblowing Regulation, CG Reporting and CG Assessment in Good Corporate Governance and Business Ethics webpage.
 Opinions and recommendations can also be sent directly to independent directors via this email address: IndependentDirector@pttep.com , or directly contact our Corporate Secretary at CorporateSecretary@pttep.com .